Indigenous Knowledge Videos

 In 2019, the NWMO released an eight-part video series – #VoicesOfReconciliation – that provides a deeper look into our Reconciliation journey and why it is so important.
 You can view the full playlist by clicking the button in the top left-hand corner of the video box below.

-Public Information Material in Aboriginal LanguagesThroughout our work, we have been advised to develop communications that are culturally appropriate and that we should translate them when possible.
-We prepared a 20-minute video on Canada's plan entitled "Moving Forward Together: The Future Management of Canada's Used Nuclear Fuel," and it is available in our multimedia section in eight Aboriginal languages.
+Public Information Material in Indigenous LanguagesThroughout our work, we have been advised to develop communications that are culturally appropriate and that we should translate them when possible.
+We prepared a 20-minute video on Canada's plan entitled "Moving Forward Together: The Future Management of Canada's Used Nuclear Fuel," and it is available in our multimedia section in eight Indigenous languages.
 You can also find other brochures in that section that have been translated.

 Memorandum of Understanding (2009)